Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 <!--
 title: "YAML configuration for the .NET Core agent "
 description: "Instructions and template for configuring .NET Core agent properties via YAML file"
-tags: "installation net core agent YAML configuration rules properties" -->
+tags: "installation agent .NET Core YAML configuration properties" -->

 Contrast supports YAML-based configuration for the .NET Core agent.
 This allows you to store configuration on disk that you can override with environment variables or command line arguments.
 Go to the [.NET Core YAML Template](installation-netcoreconfig.html#netcore-template) for fully formatted properties that you can copy and use in your own configuration files.